OBD-II

 • 71 = System too lean (Bank 1)

 • This code means the engine is getting too much air and not enough fuel on Bank 1.
+See the detailed P0171 Volkswagen diagnosis guide for the fuel-trim methodology that applies to lean codes on any make.

 How to diagnose OBD-II Codes Explained: A Complete Guide — OBD2 car scanner guide